LHNCBC/metamaplite/Design.md

 #### cuisourceinfo

-This is the table used for mapping strings in the input text to concepts.
+This is the table used for mapping strings in the input text to concepts, this is the primary dictionary used by MetaMapLite.

 Each record contains the UMLS concept identifier, UMLS string identifier, a sequence number, the source derived string, the source